-Day trading limits the trader's exposure to broader systemic risk.
-Also, there are no rollover costs as positions are not held through the daily forex close.
+Day trading limits a trader's exposure to broader systemic risk.
+Also, there are no rollover costs because positions are not held through the daily forex close.
 Executing day trading strategies is more affordable as stop losses are vastly reduced from multi-day strategies.

 Example of Day Trading